I love to work with people who are making change, and help them do even better. Here's how I work with sustainability leaders.

 I invite change agents — environment managers, CSR coordinators, sustainability team leaders - to categorise their key stakeholders according to how essential they are in making change happen, as well as their current attitude towards change.
 If someone is really important, but not supportive, then we think about what might motivate them, and how we can get their attention.

-An HSE Manager in a manufacturing company said he learned most from “identifying the people needed to help achieve change”.
+An HSE Manager in a manufacturing company, who was a participant in a workshop I ran on change management for sustainable development, said he learned most from “identifying the people needed to help achieve change”.
 He saw the role of the parent company, his board and the supply chain manager in a new light, and was clear that they needed to be engaged in different ways.

 These political insights have been invaluable in helping change agents to work out their overall approach.
 Perhaps even more important is the emotional intelligence every change agent needs.
 You need to know when to talk and when to listen.
 You have to be aware of when to bring people together in a formal setting and when to keep things informal.
 And, critically, you have to engage people early in the process.